pipebots/sprintBotBLEControl/Documentation.md

 ## Sprint 2
 - Add Sprint 2 briefing document here
-Sprint 2 was a 3 week long hardware focused sprint starting XX and
+Sprint 2 was a 4 week long hardware focused sprint starting with a 2 day meeting at ICAIR and ending with a single day and

 ## Nomenclature
 The robot developed in Sprint 2 of the Pipebots project may be refered to as _SprintBot_ or colloquially _BigBallBot_